 This page will give you a glimpse of the various range of activities that your children can experience in Pre-School with lots of fun learning opportunities to support and extend their learning over the year.
 We hope that you will find it useful and you enjoy seeing our children enjoying their learning environment.

-Mrs King - Pre-School Supervisor
+Danielle King - Pre-School Manager

 Week beginning November 9th